 To apply for this ADA accommodation, you must meet the following criteria:

-- Have WDFW disability status in good standing, and
+1. Have WDFW disability status in good standing, and

-- RCW 46.19.010(1)(a-j): Have been issued a DOL disability parking permit or license plate, or
+4. RCW 46.19.010(1)(a-j): Have been issued a DOL blue disability parking permit, or

-- Unable to walk more than 200 feet.
+5. Unable to walk more than 200 feet.

 How to apply

-If applying for elk, the west side and east side elk tags are different and you must hunt in compliance with your tags and equipment.
+Please review all the Road Access Areas and their locations.
+Apply only for those areas you would travel to should you be drawn.
+If applying for elk, the west side and east side elk tags are different, and you must hunt in compliance with your license, tags, and equipment.